Hugh May: Rebuilding London

 Following the Great Fire of London, in September 1666, May was one of the three "Commissioners for Rebuilding the City of London", appointed by Charles II.
 The others were Roger Pratt and Christopher Wren, and along with three representatives of the City of London, Robert Hooke, Edward Jerman and Peter Mills, they were charged with surveying the damage, and promoting methods of rebuilding.
-The commissioners' work led to two Parliamentary acts for rebuilding, in 1666 and 1670, although May's role in the reconstruction work was limited.
+The commissioners' work led to two acts of Parliament for rebuilding, the Rebuilding of London Act 1666 and the Rebuilding of London Act 1670, although May's role in the reconstruction work was limited.

 Windsor Castle

 In June 1668, May was promoted to Comptroller of the King's Works, and was also appointed Clerk to the Recognizances, an office of the Court of Common Pleas.
 In November 1673, he was further appointed Comptroller of the Works at Windsor Castle, where, from 1675, he remodelled the upper ward, adding to the apartments of Queen Catherine of Braganza, and built St George's Hall and the Royal Chapel.
 Again working with Gibbons, and the painter Antonio Verrio, May created a series of baroque interiors, the grandest of which, St George's Hall, served as a model for Wren's Great Hall at Greenwich Palace.
 The hall was demolished in 1826, when Sir Jeffry Wyatville remodelled the castle for George IV, although the Queen's Audience Chamber and Presence Chamber survive in altered form.